aryankhirasariya/Image-Scraper/README.md

-# Image-Scraper
-Image scraper using python
-Got it 👍 — you want a proper **README file text** that explains everything step by step about how to set up and run your Python script.
-Here’s a ready-to-use `README.md` draft for your project:

-***

 # 📸 College Campus Image Downloader

 This project is a **semi-automatic image downloader** that helps you collect campus photos for a list of colleges stored in an Excel file.